ditikrushna/End-to-End-Diabetes-Prediction-Application-Using-Machine-Learning/README.md

 [Visit this link for live demo](https://mldiabete.herokuapp.com/)

 ### Learning Objective
 The following points were the objective of the project .
-If you are looking for all the following points in this repo then i have not covered all in this repo.
+If you are looking for all the following points in this repo then I have not covered all in this repo.
 I'm working on blog about this mini project and I'll update the link of blog about all the points in details later .
 (The main intention was to create an end-to-end ML project.)
 - Data gathering
 - Descriptive Analysis
 - Data Visualizations